 For the complete schedule of EOCP exam sessions, or to schedule an exam session in your community, please contact EOCP directly.

 YWWOP courses and EOCP exam sessions are typically held on-site at the Whitehorse Ayamdigut Campus and can also be facilitated at any Yukon University community campus or surrounding Northwest Territories and Northern BC community on an on-demand basis.
 Alternatively, YWWOP courses are available through web-conferencing (Zoom) and attending part through web-conferencing and part on-site is an option.

 Contact the program advisor for details or to organize a course in your community.

 Registration closes three weeks prior to the beginning of any YWWOP course.
-YWWOP requires a minimum enrolment, which varies from from course to course, in order to run a course.
+YWWOP requires a minimum enrollment, which varies from from course to course, in order to run a course.

 Specific course deliveries can be purchased by a group or employer.